JacqMcQ/to-do-or-not-to-do/README.md

 ## Source:

 AI was used to trobleshoot code for de-bugging drag and drop feture.
 Worked with classsmates in a group setting, per trobleshooting code for drag and drop JQuery ui as well.
+Referenced classmates GitHub https://github.com/horizonbound0.